FAQ

 How much may I contribute to my company's 401(k) or 403(b) plan?

-1. The elective deferral (contribution) limit for employees who participate in 401(k), 403(b), most 457 plans, and the federal government’s Thrift Savings Plan is $22,500
+1. For the 2025 tax year, the elective deferral (employee contribution) limit for participants in 401(k), 403(b), most 457 plans, and the federal government's Thrift Savings Plan (TSP) is $23,500.

-How much may I contribute to my IRA in 2023?
+How much may I contribute to my IRA in 2025?

 What is the difference between a tax deduction or a tax credit?